 |Jeweler or Precious Stone and Metal Worker||Building, Creating||

-Jewelers and precious stone and metal workers design, manufacture, and sell jewelry.
-They also adjust, repair, and appraise gems and jewelry.
+Jewelers and precious stone and metal workers design, construct, adjust, repair, appraise and sell jewelry.

 |Judge or Hearing Officer||Helping, Persuading||